awjh-ibm/sp-cli/README.md

-# ep-cli
+# sp-cli
-The Enrolling Parties CLI
+The Service Provider's CLI